-Boasting a total of 308 Michelin stars across 230 restaurants, Tokyo has firmly held its place as the city with the most Michelin stars for the 12th straight year, including the most recently released 2019 Michelin Guide.
+Boasting a total of 263 Michelin stars across 200 restaurants, Tokyo has firmly held its place as the city with the most Michelin stars, including the most recently released 2023 Michelin Guide.
 While there’s this vision of Michelin restaurants requiring a fine top hat and your fanciest dress, Tokyo is also home to some of the most affordable Michelin-starred restaurants in the world.
-Want to try some of the finest foods with that coveted Michelin star rating, without blowing your holiday budget?
-Here is your guide to the most affordable Michelin-starred restaurants in Tokyo that are dishing up delicious steals, starting at only around 1000 yen for lunch!
+Want to try some of the finest foods with that coveted Michelin star rating without blowing your holiday budget?
+Here is your guide to the most affordable Michelin-starred restaurants in Tokyo that are dishing up delicious steals, starting at only around ¥1,000 for lunch!

-Here are some of the most affordable Michelin-starred restaurants in Tokyo for high-quality dining on a budget.
+Here are some of Tokyo's most affordable Michelin-starred restaurants for high-quality dining on a budget.

-Let us begin with one of the most affordable Michelin-starred restaurants in Tokyo: Tsuta in Sugamo.
-This area has a long shopping street known as the “Harajuku for old ladies,” at one of Tokyo’s most northern stations on the Yamanote Line.
+Let us begin with one of Tokyo's most affordable Michelin-starred restaurants: Tsuta in Sugamo.
+This area has a long shopping street, the “Harajuku for old ladies,” at one of Tokyo’s most northern stations on the JR Yamanote Line.
 Tsuta is the first ramen restaurant to be bestowed with a Michelin star, and it is both delicious and incredibly budget-friendly.
-With bowls of ramen starting at 1000 yen, Tsuta's most expensive one is priced moderately, at well under 2000 yen.
+With bowls of ramen starting at ¥1,000, Tsuta's most expensive one is priced moderately, at well under ¥2,000.

-Although classified as ramen, on a technicality the noodles that they serve at Tsuta are actually soba noodles.
-Tsuta specializes in light and clear, but delicious broths of salt (shio), soy sauce (shoyu) and miso ramen.
+Although classified as ramen, the noodles they serve at Tsuta are soba noodles.
+Tsuta specializes in light and clear but delicious broths of salt (shio), soy sauce (shoyu) and miso ramen.
 All are served with the finest ingredients sourced from across Japan.

-Shinjuku Kappo Nakajima in Shinjuku offers one of the cheapest Michelin one-star meals in Tokyo, famous for their signature dish: the humble iwashi (sardines).
+Shinjuku Kappo Nakajima in Shinjuku offers one of Tokyo's cheapest Michelin one-star meals, famous for their signature dish: the humble iwashi (sardines).
 The art of preparing the perfect sardine is a tradition that has been handed down through this family business, now up to the third generation of highly trained chefs.

-Starting from 800 yen for a lunch set or teishoku, you can choose from a variety of ways have them: Nakajima offers their sardines perfectly deep-fried, simmered in a stock of soy sauce, boiled in a yanagawa-style nabe hot pot, or served straight as sashimi and dipped in a ginger and sesame marinade.
-The iwashi sardines are freshly sourced from Tokyo’s local fish markets, and are cooked to perfection every time; they are a fishy delight any seafood buff could never say no to.
-A lunch set won’t leave you hungry and off to the combini to top up afterwards, as it includes rice, pickles, miso soup, and tea to wash it down.
+Starting from ¥800 for a lunch set, you can choose from a variety of ways to have them: Nakajima offers their sardines perfectly deep-fried, simmered in a stock of soy sauce, boiled in a Yanagawa-style nabe, or served straight as sashimi and dipped in a ginger and sesame marinade.
+The iwashi sardines are freshly sourced from Tokyo’s local fish markets and are cooked to perfection every time; they are a fishy delight any seafood buff could never say no to.
+A lunch set won’t leave you hungry and off to the konbini to top up afterward, as it includes rice, pickles, miso soup, and tea to wash it down.
 Shinjuku Kappo Nakajima also specializes in a Japanese soup called owan (meaning “bowl”), typically associated with traditional kaiseki cuisine.

-The queue begins well before the restaurant opens at 11:30 a.m. and the restaurant is tucked a little way below one of Shinjuku’s many skyscrapers.
-So, again, be prepared to wait, but the unbelievable price and incredible flavors of Nakajima are well worth it.
-Nakajima’s kaiseki dinner menu, however, costs over 10,000 yen per head, so beware.
+The queue begins well before the restaurant opens at 11:30 and the restaurant is tucked a little way below one of Shinjuku’s many skyscrapers.
+So, again, be prepared to wait, but Nakajima's unbelievable price and incredible flavors are well worth it.
+However, Nakajima’s kaiseki dinner menu costs over ¥10,000 per head, so beware.

 Not only does Japan offer some of the world’s most interesting and unusual cuisines, but you can also try some high-class Japanese foods on a budget at these affordable Michelin-starred restaurants in Tokyo.
-Tokyo also has almost as many Bib Gourmand commendations as Michelin restaurants, which is an honorable tip-of-the-hat to restaurants that make moderately-priced food at an exceptional standard.
-You can try these out too for an exquisite meal that also won’t break the bank, or try some multi-Michelin-starred restaurants in Tokyo at a pretty reasonable cost (we are talking say, a hundred dollars or so per head, as opposed to a few hundred as you’d find in other cities).
-Regardless, Michelin-starred restaurants in Tokyo are much more accessible than you might think, that is, if you're willing to hop on the waitlist.
+Tokyo also has almost as many Bib Gourmand commendations as Michelin restaurants, which is an honorable tip-of-the-hat to restaurants that make moderately priced food at an exceptional standard.
+You can try these out too for an exquisite meal that also won’t break the bank, or try some multi-Michelin-starred restaurants in Tokyo at a pretty reasonable cost (we are talking, say, a hundred dollars or so per head, as opposed to a few hundred as you’d find in other cities).
+Regardless, Michelin-starred restaurants in Tokyo are much more accessible than you might think if you're willing to hop on the waitlist.